-While agile is the lynch-pin methodology, it has grown out into several specialized frameworks, each focusing on improving a stage of the development cycle.
+While agile is the lynch-pin methodology, it has grown into several specialized frameworks, each focusing on improving a stage of the development cycle.

 Agile Development Life-Cycle

-This step determines the team’s capacity to be in sync with each other’s work and responsibilities, clarity on utility and value of the work; and to collaborate effectively to deliver the final sprint on time.
+This step determines the team’s capacity to sync with each other’s work and responsibilities, clarify the utility and value of the work, and collaborate effectively to deliver the final sprint on time.

-They use their in-depth understanding of the target customer’s needs as well as the capabilities of the engineering team and the technologies available.
+They use their in-depth understanding of the target customer’s needs, the engineering team’s capabilities, and the technologies available.
 Using this understanding, they create a product backlog to ship the right features at the right time.

-- Development and QA
+Development and QA

 Once the teams are aligned, development work begins as per the sprint plan.
 Once handed over from the developers, the updates go to QA teams for quality tests.

-Once QA clears the product/product update, it passes to external user-testing.
+Once QA clears the product/product update, it passes to external user testing.
 These users may still be internally employed and compose a panel of 2 or more people.

 The product/update iteration goes into production on a planned day.
-This day is chosen typically on a down-time, that is, when there are least users on the platform.
+This day is typically chosen on downtime when minor users are on the platform.

-Even after this period, teams must be set up to monitor error reports and lining them up for the next sprint.
-Some critical errors may be pushed out in a mid-cycle build, while others are prioritized in upcoming sprints.
+Even after this period, teams must be set up to monitor error reports and line them up for the next sprint.
+Some critical errors may be pushed out in a mid-cycle build, while you can prioritize others in upcoming sprints.

 Best Practice Principles for Agile Development